Volunteer with LCMO

 There will also be a possibility for volunteers to participate in game drives in Katavi National Park.
 Katavi is the third largest park in Tanzania and represents one of the country’s most biologically rich and ecologically important regions.
 You can expect to closely observe elephant, lion, hippo, giraffe, zebra, impala, and sometimes leopard, as well as a great variety of birds and other small mammals.

 Program fees cover your accommodation, local transportation, and food in the field.
 Please note that all of our facilities in the field are very basic, and higher-end accommodation can be arranged at additional cost.
+The above fees are negotiable.
 Volunteers are also responsible for airfare to and from Tanzania, travel visas, transfers and accommodation in Dar es Salaam, medical/evacuation insurance, and vaccinations.
 We ask that you please wait to submit your application materials until you are sure of your ability to cover these costs.

 Field Work & Conditions:

 Living conditions are basic.
 Electricity in moderate supply.
 Water for washing and cooking is obtained from the river by camp assistants.
-Drinking water is obtained from the safe deep well.
+Drinking water is obtained from the safe deep well also bottled water.

 Fieldwork and implementation takes place in remote rural villages throughout Mpimbwe (which since 2012 consists of both Mpimbwe and Mamba Divisions), in areas identified as most affected by lion killing and associated environmental problems.
 This will necessitate some nights staying away from the project base in Kibaoni in local guest houses or in tents.